Take a class

 Always wanted to try quilting?
 This class is for you.
 You will find out all about the neat tools quilters use.
 You will learn to make a quilt from start to finish in class.
 You only need a sewing machine, in good working order with which you are familiar and a few basic precision tools to start.
 Pattern will be provided.

-EXPLODING HEART (Canadian Version or Regualar Design)
+EXPLODING HEART (Canadian Version or Regular Design)

 Instructor: Marilyn Moran